Cookbook

 }

-Register tools with JSON Schema-compatible definitions, generate a system prompt that describes them, then let the LLM call tools in a loop.
+Register tools with JSON Schema-compatible parameters, generate a system prompt that describes them, then let the LLM call tools in a loop.
+For typed tools and Tool Vault, see LLM tools.

 pipeline default(task) {